 Red Sangria 43

 This is a spiked version of your fruity sangria recipe.
 To make this liqueur-infused version, first fill a jug with ice cubes, roughly chopped apples, lemons, and oranges.
 Then, pour 8 ⅓ ounces each of red wine and orange soda over the fruits.
-Lastly, stir in 4 ⅓ ounces of original liqueur variant and 1 ⅓ ounce of brandy to achieve a sweet and fruity drink for pairing with food or to enjoy as an aperitif.
+Lastly, stir in 4 ⅓ ounces of original liqueur variant and 1 ⅓ ounces of brandy to achieve a sweet and fruity drink for pairing with food or to enjoy as an aperitif.

 Hot Apple Pie 43